-Many companies decided to start selling online in the last ten years, a few early adopters even before that, and some of you don’t have an online store yet.
-What we are experiencing now, is that the technologies used to build those first online stores have become old and brittle, and they are not able to keep up with modern Content Management Systems and commerce platforms.
+eCommerce has gone from a nice to have to a necessity across all industries.
+If your company has neglected digital commerce, there’s a strong likelihood you’re working on getting an online store up and running.
+We see that the technologies used to build those first online stores have become old and brittle, and they are not able to keep up with modern Content Management Systems (CMS) and commerce platforms.
 This technical debt forces many companies to look for a new solution to run their online stores and other B2B and eCommerce needs.
+There are several traps to avoid, particularly early on when making big strategic decisions.

-- Don’t let management tell you to do all the work with your current IT teams.
-Your current team is expert at managing what you have now; they are not expert in the new technologies.
-They are going to need help, expect to use an outside implementation partner to get started.
+- Don’t let management insist your current IT teams can complete the project.
+Your current team is an expert at managing what they currently have and are not experts in the new technologies.
+You will need help, so expect to use an outside implementation partner to get started.

-- Don’t go online and start looking at new platforms.
-You don’t know what you need yet, and this will just slow down the process.
+- Don’t go online and start evaluating new platforms.
+You don’t know what you need yet, and this will slow down the process, as your focus needs to start with your business needs and goals.

-We need to treat this like any other major corporate project, and answer the big questions, What, Why, Who, and How?
-The best approach I have found is to create a high-quality Request for Proposal (RFP).
-With a well-executed RFP in hand, you will have addressed all the big questions and provided all the key information any team would need to rebuild your eCommerce platform.
+You must treat a digital transformation like any other major project, and answer the essential questions.
+One great approach is to create a high-quality Request for Proposal (RFP).
+With a well-executed RFP in hand, you will address all those questions and be able to provide the key information any team may need to build or rebuild your eCommerce platform.

-At Luminos Labs, we read a lot of RFPs.
-Over the years we’ve learned a thing or two about what works and what doesn’t.
-For instance, it’s possible to read an eCommerce RFP and predict the digital maturity of an organization.
-But a bad RFP sets the client up for failure and gets a critically important partnership off on the wrong foot.
-Not a recipe for success.
-That’s why we’d like to share a proven approach for creating an RFP that works.
+At Luminos Labs, we read a lot of RFPs, and we believe we’ve learned a thing or two about what works and what doesn’t.
+It’s even possible to predict the digital agility of a company from the information in an eCommerce RFP.
+A bad RFP can set you up for failure, and that’s why we’d like to share an approach for creating an RFP that works.

 - Why a new website, and why now?